brymer-meneses/Subaybay/README.md

 ```
 Invoking `make start` will run all the services defined `compose.yaml`, this is
 not ideal since we want hot-reloading while debugging the svelte-kit app.
 Instead, we
-can select the services as follows:
+can selectively run the services as follows:

 ```bash
 make start SERVICES="docs backend"